Topics Map > Digital Accessibility

 How is this different from the Canvas Accessibility Checker?

-The UDOIT Cloud Accessibility Tool is designed to complement Canvas's native Accessibility Checker.
+UDOIT is designed to complement Canvas's native Accessibility Checker.
 You should use both tools to get the most complete view of how to improve your course's accessibility.
 If you are working on one page, the Canvas Accessibility Checker is a great option.
 If you want a scan of your whole course, UDOIT is more efficient and comprehensive.

 Canvas Accessibility Checker Features